 Creams and lotions

 There are a number of creams or lotions your dermatologist may prescribe.
-These include antibacterial medicines and lotions which can help clear up acne breakouts.
+These include antibacterial medicines and lotions which can help clear up the breakouts, creams to treat the blackheads and creams for the hair growth.

 Your dermatologist may recommend antiandrogens such as metformin and spironolactone, or oral contraceptives which can help stop your ovaries producing too much testosterone.